 The ultimate goal of this partnership is zero-waste via the comprehensive utilization of iron and steel slags with added potential benefits of: reducing the land for the stockpile or landfill of the iron and steel slags; reducing the carbon emission of the iron and steel industries; converting the waste into valuable feedstocks and products for several other cross-industries; and maximizing the overall sustainability of the iron and steel industry in terms of the environmental and economic impacts.

-In October 2016, a lab demonstration unit to repurpose iron and steel slag was commissioned at Columbia University with a target annual capacity of 10 metric ton slag per year.
+In October 2016, a lab demonstration unit to repurpose iron and steel slag was commissioned at Columbia University with a target annual capacity of 10 metric tons of slag per year.

-In December 2016, Baotou Steel delegates visited Columbia University to observe the operation of the demo unit and to assess generated products.
-Baotou Steel and Columbia teams also discussed the plan for the next pilot scale project to be performed at Baotou Steel in China.
+In December 2016, Baotou Steel Group delegates visited Columbia University to observe the operation of the demonstration unit and to assess generated products.
+Baotou Steel Group and Columbia University teams also discussed the plan for the next pilot scale project to be performed at Baotou Steel Group in China.

-Baotou Steel (Group) and GreenOre CleanTech Co., Ltd., a Columbia University spin-off startup founded in 2016, officially registered as a joint venture at the Chinese local Department of Commerce in January 2018, with the pilot plant funding fully available.
+Baotou Steel Group and GreenOre CleanTech Co., Ltd., a Columbia University spin-off startup founded in 2016, officially registered as a JV at the Chinese local Department of Commerce in January 2018, with the pilot plant funding fully available.

-The joint-venture team formed by core members from both Baotou Steel and Columbia University is designing and constructing the pilot plant with a main reactor of 10 cubic meters.
-The pilot plant is on-track to be completed by January 2019.
+The JV team formed by core members from both Baotou Steel and Columbia University designed and constructed a pilot plant with a main reactor of 10 cubic meters.
+The pilot plant was completed in January 2019.

-The EcoPatnership has mobilized $270,000 USD from Korean Energy Technology Evaluation and Planning (KETEP), Mission Innovation 2019-2021 to continue to develop and demonstrate the technology.
+The EcoPatnership has mobilized $270,000 from the Korean Energy Technology Evaluation and Planning (KETEP) Mission Innovation 2019-2021 to continue to develop and demonstrate the technology.